abrasic/blendpresence/README.md

 ## Installation

 1. Go to the [Latest Release](../../releases/latest) and download the blendpresence.zip file.
 DON'T UNZIP IT!
 2. Open Blender, then go to `Edit > Preferences > Add-ons`.
-Click `Install...` and select the zipfile.
+Click `Install from Disk...` in the dropdown at the top right and select the zipfile.

 ## Updating

-1. Select the `BlendPresence` dropdown in the add-ons menu and click `Remove...` - repeat the steps above for the newer version.
+1. Select the `BlendPresence` dropdown in the add-ons menu and click `Uninstall` - repeat the steps above for the newer version.

 ## Troubleshooting

 If the Rich Presence is not displaying, try the following:
-* In Discord, go to your **User Settings > Activity Privacy > Display current activity as a status message** and make sure it's _enabled_.
+* In Discord, go to your **User Settings > Activity Privacy > Share my activity** and make sure it's _enabled_.
 * It could be a display bug.
 Refresh the Discord client by pressing `Ctrl+R`
 * It could be a bug with the addon.
 Try re-enabling it or go to `Window > Toggle System Console` and ensure no errors from BlendPresence appear.